-Through our accredited, online dual enrollment program, students can track toward earning an associate degree through Liberty University upon the completion of all high school coursework.
-As a result of taking college courses during 11th and 12th grade, students will save both time and money on their bachelor’s degree, regardless of which university they decide to attend.
-Each college course a student successfully completes on these tracks earns both college and high school credit and also aligns with an associate degree awarded by Liberty University.
+Through our accredited, online Dual Enrollment program, students can work toward an associate degree through Liberty University Online while completing all high school coursework.
+By taking college courses during 11th and 12th grade, students can save both time and money on their bachelor’s degree.
+Each college course that a student successfully completes provides both high school and college credit that can align with an associate degree awarded by Liberty University.

 When should my student get started?

 My student is not planning to graduate high school with LUOA; do you offer part-time options?

 Yes!
 Part-time students not graduating with LUOA can still take up to 36 college credits through the Dual Enrollment program; however, your student will have to take these courses through our A-La-Carte option.
 By taking individual courses, your student will be able to pick and choose courses that best fit their goals while earning college credit!

 Check out some of the features of our A-La-Carte course offerings:

 Can my student earn college credits through Dual Enrollment but not pursue an associate degree?

 Absolutely!
 Students are able to hand-select their Dual Enrollment courses and earn up to 60 college credits.
 Please review our Dual Enrollment page for more information.